albertkun/22S-ASIAAM-191A/docs/index.md

 # Welcome

-This is the course material and syllabus for Asian American Studies 191A Web Development and GIS for Social Change: Critical Data for Transforming Civil Society.
+Welcome to the course material and syllabus for Web Development and GIS for Social Change: Critical Data for Transforming Civil Society.

 ## Class Links